 The exemptions for construction projects that are deemed essential include the following:

+a.
 Projects necessary for the delivery of health care services, including but not limited to hospitals, other health care facilities, and pharmaceutical manufacturing facilities;

 b.Transportation projects, including roads, bridges, and mass transit facilities or physical infrastructure, including work done at airports or seaports;

 c.
 Utility projects, including those necessary for energy and electricity production and transmission, and any decommissioning of facilities used for electricity generation;

 d.
 Residential projects that are exclusively designated as affordable housing;